Curves on Heisenberg invariant quartic surfaces in projective 3-space: Invariant surfaces containing lines

-\begin{rem} For later purposes we will consider the intersections of a special set of 16 reducible conics on $X$.
+\begin{remark} For later purposes we will consider the intersections of a special set of 16 reducible conics on $X$.
 We need to put an order on the set of all reducible conics on $X$.
 We will order the elements of the Heisenberg group as follows.
 Let $g \in H$, $g=\sigma_1^i \sigma_2^j \tau_1^k \tau_2^l$ where $0 \leq i,j,k,l \leq 1$ and $\sigma_1,\sigma_2,\tau_1$ and $\tau_2$ are the generators from \secref{sec:Hgroup}.
 Then we order $H$ by interpreting $(i,j,k,l)$ as a number in binary form that marks the place of $g$.
 Let $L$ be a line on $X$.
 The order on $H$ puts an order on the orbit of $L$ as well as the orbit of the image of $L$ under the involution.
 This induces an order on the set of reducible conics by saying that if line number $a$ in the orbit of $L$ intersects line number $b$ in the other orbit, and likewise for $a'$ and $b'$ with $(a,b) \neq (a',b')$, then the reducible conic indexed by $(a,b)$ is prior to the conic indexed by $(a',b')$ if and only if $a<a'$, or $a=a'$ and $b < b'$.
 With that order of rows and columns, let $N$ denote the intersection matrix of the reducible conics on $X$.
 Let $M$ be the submatrix of $N$ given by picking out the following rows and columns:

-This particular choice of conics has been made because, as we shall see in \secref{sec:picard_group}, it defines a sublattice with minimal discriminant (the conics were found using a computer and a random numbers generator).
+This particular choice of conics has been made because, as we shall see in \secref{sec:picardgroup}, it defines a sublattice with minimal discriminant (the conics were found using a computer aided search).
 Then